-■ In 1996, GMP (good manufacturing practices) was introduced in feed-mills in BE and LUX.
-Presently 60% of the 880 feed mills in Belgium have GMP.
-It is assumed that this reduces the risk of cross contamination at the mills.
-It was not clear how the situation in LUX is.

-• In December 1997, labelling of feed stuff containing MBM was introduced to avoid the use of pig and poultry feed for cattle.
+- In 1996, GMP (good manufacturing practices) was introduced in the feedmills.
+Presently 60% of the 880 feed mills in Belgium apply GMP.
+It is assumed that this reduces the risk of cross contamination at the mills. - In December 1997, labelling of feed stuff containing MBM was introduced to avoid the use of pig and poultry feed for cattle.
 It is assumed that this reduced the risk of on-farm cross contamination.